 Question Mark is used, instead of the Full Stop, after a direct question.

-For example, Have you finished writing?
+- Have you finished writing?

 Test Yourself/ Punctuate the Sentences

 Q1.
 Punctuate the following sentences.